 - What are the possibilities for installing new sensors to enable the usage of new, modern dyno software?

 - Old dynos are not modular.
 When we consider one axle dyno – will this be expandable to a 4wd dyno?
 Usually, to convert it to 4wd, you need to consider the enormous work and material costs.

 - If 4wd used dyno is taken into consideration – it is essential to have a front-to-rear connection within or to be able to add it.
 Modern cars, even one-axle driven, need all four wheels to rotate to avoid traction control failures, power reduction etc.

 - What is the weight of rollers?
 Heavier ones are better.
 Also, thin-wall rollers cannot be curled (corrugated) in the future.

 - Does the dyno have a pneumatic ramp to lock rollers and lift the car?

 - If the dyno is equipped with electromagnetic brakes, what voltage and current are needed to control them?
-As there are many different types of eddy current brakes, not all modern dyno controllers will be attached to them.
+There are many different types of eddy current brakes, so not all modern dyno controllers will be attached to them.

-- What type and accuracy is the force sensor (extensometer) at the electromagnetic brake?
-Again, it is crucial to have an extensometer compatible with the new control system – or a separate controller will be needed.
+- What type and accuracy is the load cell and the eddy-current brake?
 It increases the project's total cost.
+Again, it is crucial to have an extensometer compatible with the new control system – or you will need a separate controller.